jdharmon/MTGDb/README.md

 # MTGDb

-Mongo database containing Magic: The Gathering cards and sets.
+Mongo database containing Magic: The Gathering cards and sets from [MTG JSON](https://mtgjson.com/).

 The ```mtg``` database contains the following collections
 * cards